bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ### Obligations and Responsibilities of a Data Manager

 The main obligation of a _Data Manager_ is to ensure that the _Data Custodian's_ directions are properly fulfilled.
+There could be several _Data Managers_ for a data holding, and the role can be delegated.

-You will typically be responsible for these activities (though perhaps not all of them):
+You will typically be responsible for some or all of these activities:

 + Data capture and storage
 + Data quality assurance